 Holly shrubs (and trees) are truly iconic plants.
 Since most are evergreen, they're a boon to the winter landscape.
 This same quality -- pregnant as it is with symbols of hope and rebirth -- helps account for why Ilex is one of the plants of our Christmas traditions (especially Ilex aquifolium).
 Have you ever heard the Christmas carol, The Holly and the Ivy?
 Or how about the delightful tale from pagan times of the Oak King and the Holly King in connection with the winter solstice?

 The excitable Robin from the Batman comics might well have cried "Holy Ilex, Batman!" upon hearing all of this.
 And if you're a landscaping enthusiast, there's no reason why you, too should not be excited about holly shrubs.
+Their evergreen boughs, whether left on the plant or harvested, are valued by those who like greenery in their Christmas decorations.
 About the only downside I can think of is that, given the mild toxicity of the berries for humans, dogs and cats (but birds like them just fine), Ilex species can be listed as poisonous plants.

 Let's look at a few examples of holly shrubs below, so that I may impart to you some idea of their diversity -- both in appearance and in landscaping usage.